cookie777/myengsite/content/posts/toefl-activity-bath.md

 # A look-back on the day

 I cleaned my bath in order to take a bath.
-This doesn't mean that I don't wash my body everyday.
-It means that I usually take just a shower, not bath.
+This doesn't mean that I don't wash my body every day.
+It means that I usually take just a shower, not a bath.
-In Japan, we typically wash our bodies outside of the bath, and then soak in the bath.
-This implies that we don't actually have to use bath so those who only take a shower everyday have a tendency that their bathes are not clean enough to soak themselves, unless they clean bathes regularly.
-Therefore, I cleaned in order that I will be capable to soak in the bath, which meas that I can relax and relieve myself than before.
+In Japan, we typically wash our bodies outside of the bath and then soak in the bath.
+This implies that we don't actually have to use a bath so those who only take a shower every day have a tendency that their bathes are not clean enough to soak themselves, unless they clean bathes regularly.
+Therefore, I cleaned in order that I will be capable to soak in the bath, which means that I can relax and relieve myself than before.
 Yes, this is all for TOEFL 😁